Biodiversity and its conservation: Important MCQs

 13. How does the concept of biodiversity offsetting contribute to conservation efforts?

-d) Biodiversity offsetting prioritizes economic development over conservation
+d) Biodiversity offsetting prioritises economic development over conservation.

 a)